2025–26 Cornell Big Red men's basketball team

-The 2025–26 Cornell Big Red men's basketball team represents Cornell University in the 2025–26 NCAA Division I men's basketball season.
-The Big Red, led by second-year head coach Jon Jaques, play their home games at Newman Arena in Ithaca, New York, as members of the Ivy League.
+The 2025–26 Cornell Big Red men's basketball team represented Cornell University in the 2025–26 NCAA Division I men's basketball season.
+The Big Red, led by second-year head coach Jon Jaques, played their home games at Newman Arena in Ithaca, New York, as members of the Ivy League.

 Previous season

-The Big Red finished the 2024–25 season 18–11, 9–5 in Ivy League play to finish in second place.
-They qualified for the Ivy League tournament, defeating Dartmouth in the semifinals, before losing to Yale in the championship game.
+The Big Red finished the 2024–25 season 17–10, 9–5 in Ivy League play to finish in second place.
+They qualified for the Ivy League tournament, defeating Dartmouth in the semifinals before losing to Yale in the championship game.